JackFred2/GranularGamerules/README.md

 - `entityBroadcastRangePercentage`

 These are backed by the actual `server.properties` file, and will update the file on change.

+## 👩‍👧‍👦 Sub-Rules (Datapack & Server Plugin backwards compatibility)

+Granular Gamrules lets you change parts of gamerules when you need them.
+Other parts will follow the parent gamerule until they are changed.

+For example, if you wanted to specifically stop creepers blowing up blocks, you'd use `/gamerule mobGriefing/creepersDestroyBlocks false`.
+Other mobGriefing sub-rules such as Zombies breaking doors, will follow the parent `/gamerule mobGriefing` until changed.

 # 🛠️ Install & Requirements